 How Long Does It Take to Become a Medical Coder?

 How long it takes to become a medical coder depends largely on the path you take to get there.
-If you plan to pursue a certificate/diploma or degree, the length of time will be contingent on the duration of the program.
+If you plan to pursue a certificate/diploma or associate degree, the length of time will be contingent on the duration of the program.

 If you are planning to pursue CPC certification, you would need to factor in additional time to take the certification exam and meet the eligibility requirements for CPC certification.
 If you pass the exam but do not have the necessary work experience required for full CPC status, you will receive the CPC Apprentice (CPC-A) designation until you submit proof of experience and/or education.